Finance (FIN)

 FIN 5322.
 Investment Analysis.

-This course cover the application of finance theory to investment analysis.
-Topics include modern investment theories, asset pricing models and derivative pricing models, with a focus on application of derivatives to manage risk exposure.
+This course examines the application of financial theory to investment analysis in modern capital markets.
+Topics include portfolio theory, asset pricing models, and derivative pricing frameworks, with emphasis on evaluating investment opportunities and managing risk.
+Analysis covers the risk–return tradeoff, market efficiency, and behavioral factors in investment decision-making.
+Quantitative methods are used to assess equities, fixed income securities, and derivatives.
+Emphasis is placed on integrating theoretical models with empirical evidence to support portfolio construction, performance evaluation, and risk management strategies.
 Prerequisite: B A 5352 with a grade of "C" or better or FIN 3312 with a grade of "D" or better.

 Grade Mode: Standard Letter